Recruitment Metrics

 Why are recruiting metrics so important?

-What is time to fill?
+What is "time to fill"?

-What is time to hire?
+What is "time to hire"?

-What is the source of hire?
+What is "source of hire"?

 Source of hire is a recruiting metric that tracks where candidates come from and which channels are most effective in attracting job seekers to open roles.